aresys-srl/sct/docs/source/user_manual/pta_corrections.rst

 - **Ionospheric Delay**: computing signal delay due to ionospheric effects from external TEC maps
 - **Tropospheric Delay**: computing signal delay due to tropospheric effects from external maps
 - **Sensor specific processing corrections**: some sensors need specific corrections, i.e. Sentinel-1
-- **ETAD Range and Azimuth corrections**: if an ETAD product is provided, range and azimuth corrections can be applied
+- **External ALE Range and Azimuth corrections**: if an external ALE corrections product is provided (i.e. ETAD), range and azimuth corrections can be applied

 In the following sections, each correction is described for further clarifications.